 First Clinical Trial: In March of 2012, the FDA gave the green light to the very first outpatient clinical trial of an AP system.

-Landmark Approval: A milestone moment came in September 2016, when the
+Landmark Approval: A milestone moment came in September 2016 when the

-Clinical Trials for Artificial Pancreas Abound
+AP Clinical Trials Abound

 There’s No Such Thing as “Non-Invasive”